-Going fully online with your training
+Going entirely online with your training

 This digital transformation is not about changing the roles in the blended-learning setup but the communication channels.